Marketing Minor for Non-Business Majors

 How to Declare

-- Students applying for a marketing minor must have a declared non-business major (either in the School of Arts and Sciences or the School of Professional Studies).
-Please print out your current academic transcript from CyberFriar indicating your declared non-business major.
+- Students applying for the Marketing minor must have a declared non-business major (either in the School of Arts and Sciences or the School of Professional Studies).